 Companies are dependent on their supply chain partners for successful operation.
 Ensuring you receive the right product at the right price at the right time can be an extreme negotiation challenge.
 A success negotiation can strengthen your supplier relationships for years to come where a bad experience can create havoc on your entire operation.Show similar events in:

 Customers, employees and suppliers can tell a well-run plant and office without a narrated tour.
 The visual clues are everywhere.
-This is a straight-forward approach that impacts your customer and employee image, productivity and sales.
-This workshop also includes Office Visual Management & 5S.Show similar events in:
+Visual management and 5S is a straight-forward approach that impacts your customer and employee image, productivity and sales.
+The many facets of visual management and 5S can allow employees to show pride and organization in their area, give them performance feedback, provide incentive to hit their goals, illustrate what is expected of them and recognize a job well done.
+These techniques can help overcome language and reading barriers and boost learning retention too.Show similar events in:

 Value Stream Mapping is one of the most important tools for lean manufacturing.
 It lays out a visual picture of the vision you and your employees have created for your more productive future.
 It identifies individual process steps where waste can be removed.
 This hands-on workshop will provide you with the information and experience that is necessary to start implementing value stream mapping on the shop floor and in the office.
 Participants will be working in a simulated manufacturing plant and learn to apply lean manufacturing techniques to remap the future state of their processes.Show similar events in:

 This course is about successful project implementation.
 Study critical steps that highly impact effective projects.
-Participants will learn to develop plans, actions, budgets, and metrics to define success, establish realistic goals and schedules, effectively communicate project responsibility and deadlines, and respond to workload and people problems in a timely and productive manner.
+Learn to develop plans, actions, budgets, and metrics to define success, establish realistic goals and schedules, effectively communicate project responsibility and deadlines, respond to workload and people problems in a timely and productive manner.
 This is a Practical Application Workshop.
-Bring an active project to customize for your business.Show similar events in:
+Bring an active project to customize for your businessShow similar events in: